 Ying Chen joined the New School in the fall of 2016 as an assistant professor of Economics.
-Her research topics include the employment impact from building green economy, living wage in the Chinese labor market setting; and the macroeconomics of economic crises.
 Her current research focuses on the sustainable development in contemporary China from the perspective of social, economic and environmental sustainability.

 2013: "Financial Crises 1980s-2010" in The Oxford Encyclopedia of American Business, Labor and Economic History edited by Melvyn Dubofsky, Oxford University Press.